Turmeric Powder 300g

 Turmeric Powder 300 grams- Buy Now -

 With a focus on producing only the best quality pepper, Venui Vanilla's pepper undergoes curing and processing within a few hours of harvesting.
-By means of a purposely designed solar tunnel dryer, the overall process takes a maximum of two days.
+Using a purposely designed solar tunnel dryer, the overall process takes a maximum of two days.
 This guarantees the preservation of the pepper's original physical, chemical and organoleptic features like taste, sight, smell, and touch, hence resulting in a final product of very high quality and flavour, able to compete in the most sophisticated premium markets.

 Native to Western India, pepper (Piper nigrum) has been traded across the world since the fifth century B.C.
 In Ancient Greece two types of pepper were used, black pepper and long pepper.
 At the time of the Roman Empire, pepper became a common article of trade.
 A customs tax was even imposed on long and white pepper by the Emperor Marcus Aurelius, while black pepper was exempted!